How to Deliver Value at Every Stage of the Customer Journey

 Customer Journey Stage #1: Awareness

-The first stage of the customer journey is Awareness where your potential customer is aware that they have a need or a problem and they are now researching information and actively seeking out answers to try and solve their problem or need.
+The first stage of the customer journey is the Awareness stage where your potential customer is aware that they have a need or a problem and they are now researching information and actively seeking out answers to try and solve their problem or need.
 Think of the awareness stage of the customer journey as your first impression.
+This is why awareness is an important step in the buyer’s journey.

 Related: What is a Marketing Funnel?